UWB-Biocomputing/Graphitti/docs/Developer/index.md

 Reading code that isn't obvious?
 When you figure out how it works, then *document it here* and *document it in comments in the code.*

-## Student Quick Start

-Students, use this [Quickstart guide](StudentSetup.md) to help setup, use, and develop with Graphitti.

 ## Coding Conventions

 Please adhere to our [coding conventions](codingConventions.md).
 Your pull requests will not be approved if you don't.